-- Producing and using energy,
+- producing and using energy,

-- Transportation,
+- transportation,

-- Deforestation and
+- · deforestation, and

-- Waste generations.
+- waste generations.

 In Mauritius, around 77% of the GHG emissions are from the energy sector, which includes electricity generation and transport.
-Waste releases some 19% of the emissions.
-Industrial processes and product use (IPPU) emit around 1% of GHGs, while Agriculture, Forestry and other land use (AFOLU) accounted for around 3% of emissions (source: TNC 2016).
+Wastes release around 19% of the emissions.
+Industrial processes and product use (IPPU) emit around 1% of GHGs, while Agriculture, Forestry and other land use (AFOLU) accounted for around 3% of emissions.

+(source: TNC 2016).